-The multivariate linear Markov model is a statistical model that combines principal component analysis and linear Markov model together, it can identify the large scale atmospheric and oceanic variability through principal component analysis and make linear Markov predictions based on its results (Yuan et al., 2016).
+The multivariate linear Markov model is a statistical model that combines EOF and linear Markov model together, it can identify the large scale atmospheric and oceanic variability through principal component analysis and make linear Markov predictions based on its results.
 To make predictions, first we extract time and space component from the data matrix, and we use linear Markov model to predict the target time component, which will be multiplied with space component to make a final prediction.
-Besides the parameters used in Yuan et al. (2016), e.g., sea ice concentration (SIC), sea surface temperature (SST), surface air temperature (SAT), here we further use monthly surface net radiation flux (NR) data from 1979 to 2019 to train our model.
-For this attempt, we use 2021 May monthly mean SIC data to initiate our model and make monthly SIC and SIE prediction.
+Besides sea ice concentration, sea surface temperature, surface air temperature, here we further use monthly surface net radiation flux data from 1979 to 2019 to train our model (Zeng et al.,2023).
+For this attempt, we use 2023 July monthly mean SIC data to initiate our model and make monthly SIC and SIE prediction.